Continuous to intermittent flows in growing granular heaps: Introduction

-The phenomenon was firstly described in the so-called rotating drum geometry, i.e., for a cylinder partially filled with granular matter rotating around its symmetry axis, which lays along the horizontal direction.
-If the device rotates slowly enough, the flow of grains near the free surface is intermittent, so its shape changes periodically.
-However, if the rotation speed is increased to a higher value, grains flow smoothly in such a way the free surface maintains a relatively constant shape as reported by Rajchenbach in 1990 \cite{rajchenbach1990flow}.
-Using photon-correlated spectroscopy, Lemieux and Durian demonstrated, in 2000, the existence of a continuous to intermittent transition in the flow of glass beads down a heap of fixed dimensions as the input flux was decreased \cite{lemieux2000avalanches}, which was corroborated by Jop, Forterre and Pouliquen in 2005 for a somewhat different heap geometry \cite{jop2005crucial}.
+The phenomenon was first described in the so-called rotating drum geometry, i.e., for a cylinder partially filled with granular matter rotating around its axis of symmetry, which lies in a plane perpendicular to the force of gravity.
+If this device rotates slowly enough, the particle flow near the free surface is intermittent producing avalanches.
+However, for higher rotational velocities, the particles establish a continuous flow such that the free surface shows a stationary profile, as reported by Rajchenbach \cite{Rajchenbach1990PhysRevLett}.

-In 2003, Altshuler and co-workers observed a continuous to intermittent transition in narrow rivers of sand moving down conical piles, as the size of the pile increased at fixed input flux or, for a fixed size, if the input flux was decreased \cite{altshuler2003sandpile}.
-In 2008, they observed similar dependencies in the CIT for granular heaps confined between two vertical plates \cite{altshuler2008revolving}.
-As in most experimental work in granular heaps, the distance between the apex of the pile and the granular container feeding the pile (feeding height, $h$) was not kept constant: it decreased as the sandpile increased in size.
-The problem has been recently solved by designing an electro-optical system able to keep that feeding height constant at any desired value \cite{dominguez2015sistema,alonso2017RCF}.
+Shortly after, Lemieux and Durian showed the existence of a continuous to intermittent transition in the flow of glass beads down a stationary heap, confined between plane-parallel walls, as the input flux decreased \cite{Lemieux2000PhysRevLett}, which was corroborated by Jop \textit{et al.} when studying the role of confinement in this type of geometry \cite{Jop2005JFluidMech}.

+Altshuler and co-workers \cite{Altshuler2003PhysRevLett} also observed a CIT in narrow sand rivers moving through conical piles in various configurations: by increasing the pile base size, grown with constant input flux, or by varying the input flux in both open and closed piles with a constant size base.
+In another study by this group, they observed that the transition was maintained after reducing the pile dimension by confining it in a Hele-Shaw cell \cite{Altshuler2008PhysRevE}.

+More recently, Fischer \textit{et al.} \cite{Fischer2009PhysRevLett} found that for a given range of rotational speeds, rotating drums exhibit a progressive transition of flow by temporal intermittency, where spontaneous and erratic changes from one regime to another occur.